fluent/fluent-plugin-s3/README.md

 ### v1.0 style

-With fluentd v1.0 and fluent-plugin-s3 v1.0.0, use new buffer configuration to dynamic parameters.
+With fluentd v1 and fluent-plugin-s3 v1.0.0 or later, use new buffer configuration to dynamic parameters.

     <match pattern>
       @type s3